openGeeksLab/PoAS/README_eng.md

 ## FAQs
 1. Q: The system involves in stakes, is it a variant of PoS?<br>
-A: no, even though we use stake system, the key philosophy of PonD is to take advantage of network distribution to acquire user's voting, so the competition is through the capactities to achieve votes, but not the stakes. ([other differences](#anchor-03)->) Nevertheless, the PonD consensus can have the same effects with PoS after being simplified.
+A: no, even though we use stake system, the key philosophy of PoND is to take advantage of network distribution to acquire user's voting, so the competition is through the capactities to achieve votes, but not the stakes. ([other differences](#anchor-03)->) Nevertheless, the PoND consensus can have the same effects with PoS after being simplified.
 Refer to the section of "[PoS variant](#pos-variant)" for more details.
 2. Q: If Miners collaborate with Voters, they can achieve votes without using network latency.
 Does it break the fairness of the competition easily?<br>
 A: The cooperation can indeed escape the competition of network latency.
 However, it doesn’t break the fairness because from the perspective of the ability to achieve votes, it is the same result with either network distribution or collaboration.
 Refer to the section of "[Compete for the Voters](#compete-for-the-voters)".
 3. Q: Generally speaking, people may make frauds in the online voting with simulation.
 How can you prevent that?<br>